Where did GIS begin?

 Stages of GIS Development

-The history of GIS can be grouped in several stages of development.
+We can group the history of GIS into several stages of development.

 If John Snow would have been alive today, those layers would have been stored in a database.
 He could’ve turned them on and off to visualize possible contamination causes.
 He could have even used spatial statistics to solve London’s problem.